Super Mario Bros. 2

 - The evil villain was now named Wart rather than Mamu.

 - Imajin became Mario, Mama became Luigi, Lina became Princess Toadstool, and Papa became Toad.

 - It is now possible to press the B button to run.

 - You can pick a character to use at the beginning of every level.

-- The level introduction screen no longer shows the number of lives remaining, unless the player loses a life and has to try the level again.
+- The level introduction screen doesn't show the number of lives remaining unless a life is lost and the level is tried again.

 - The leaves that contain vegetables that can be pulled out of the ground are orange instead of black.

-- Magic lamps are now magic potions, hearts are now mushrooms, the Big Face head is now a turtle shell.
+- Magic lamps are now magic potions, hearts are now mushrooms, and the big face head is now a turtle shell.

 - The mask gate has been changed to a hawk.

 - Masks are now mushroom blocks.